 Queer activist Bentley Hudgins also performs as their drag alter-ego “SHI.”
 Reach them at [email protected].
 Photo Credit: @MARKMORINii // Instagram.com/markmorinii

-This column originally appeared in Q magazine.
-Read the full issue online here:
+This column appeared in QATLus magazine.
+Read the latest issue online here:

-Pick up a new edition of Q magazine each week at queer and LGBTQ-allied venues all over Atlanta.
+Pick up each new edition of QATLus at LGBTQ and allied venues around Atlanta.